subimal/bitman/README.md

 # bitman

 ## What is bitman?
-This is a pure python module for MANaging an array of BITs.
+This is a pure python module for managing and manipulating an array of bits.

 ## How does it work?
 bitman takes advantage of python's ability to handle big integers.
 The array of bits is simply an integer with its bit values set as desired.